Taiizor/Sucrose/README.md

   </div>

   <div>
-    <h4>Create and Share Themes</h4>
+    <h4>Create and Share Wallpapers</h4>
-    <p>● Create your own custom themes and share them with friends or the Sucrose community.</p>
+    <p>● Create your own custom wallpapers and share them with friends or the Sucrose community.</p>
-    <p>● Explore a gallery of user-submitted themes and download them directly from the Sucrose store.</p>
+    <p>● Explore a store of user-submitted wallpapers and download them directly from the Sucrose store.</p>
   </div>

   <div>